 - Organizations may apply for a Community Impact Grant and an Opportunity Grant in the same calendar year, as long as the applications are not for the same purposes.

 - Businesses and individuals are not eligible, with the exception of social enterprises associated with a local nonprofit.

 Guidelines and Application

 Before submitting your application for a grant please review the Opportunity Grant Guidelines, which include more information about funding priorities and requirements.
-You may also wish to review a list of recent grants made to organizations for organizational development and urgent or emerging projects.
+You may also wish to review the list below of recent grants made to organizations for urgent or emerging projects.

 A two-step evaluation report is due to us one year after you've been awarded an opportunity grant.
 This form can be completed through the online grant system used to apply for the grant.
 Contact us if you have any questions.
 The evaluation report will include the following: